 Expenditures incurred by the Company in Mexico are subject to Mexican Value added tax ("VAT").
 The VAT is included in exploration and evaluation assets as incurred.
-Under Mexican law VAT paid can be used in the future to offset amounts resulting from VAT charge on sales.
-Under certain circumstances and subject to approval from tax authorities as Company can also apply for early refund of VAT prior to generating sales.
-During 2021, the Company received a VAT recovery of \$506,394 and other income of \$446,184 related to the VAT refund from prior years are recorded in interest and other income.
+Under Mexican law, VAT paid can be used in the future to offset amounts resulting from VAT charged on sales.
+Under certain circumstances and subject to approval from tax authorities, A Company can also apply for an early refund of VAT prior to generating sales.
+During 2022, the Company received a VAT recovery of \$396,209 (December 2021 - \$506,394) and other income of \$139,313 (December - \$446,184) related to a VAT refund from prior years which is recorded in interest and other income.

-Notes to the consolidated financial statements For the years ended December 31, 2021, 2020 and 2019 Expressed in Canadian dollars
+Notes to the consolidated financial statements For the years ended December 31, 2022, 2021 and 2020 Expressed in Canadian dollars